“A useful rule is that any impacts on species and their habitats should persist for as short a time as possible ― Innes Cuthill

 ▸ The novelty factor.
 ‘Novelty’ (of the research) has to be evaluated as part of the assessment.
 If there is limited novelty then we must question the need for the sampling (and study).
 Have we done due diligence in investigating alternates that are potentially less ‘disruptive’?
 Have we checked what data is already available that could fulfill our objectives and avoid fieldwork sampling?

-▸ Impact on the ecosystems where the target species is/are studied.
+▸ Impact on the ecosystems where the target species are studied.
 Collateral ecosystem damages are often overlooked.
 It is important to remember that trampling and removing vegetation, compacting soils, and the effect of noise and light disturbances are non-minimal.
-Habitats are increasingly (over-)visited, encroached, as the result of the human population growth and the spread of our activities.
+Habitats are increasingly over-visited, encroached, as a result of the human population growth and the spread of our activities.
 Any such harm should be minimized in all areas, and especially in protected areas, including non-stable and recovering habitats such as ecological restoration sites.

 ▸ Impact assessment should also include time and space scales.

 ▸ Apply precautionary principles when assessing research impact

 When ‘impact’ is hard to assess, be on alert and apply precautionary principles when possible.

 Don’t minimize the stress impact on the species and the ecosystem at large.
 Always keep both species and individual welfare in mind [PK10].